 Your Neighbors.
 Your Lawyers.

 You don’t want just any trial attorney representing you in court.
 You want a local advocate who cares about your case and your future.
 Our New Jersey dog bite injury attorneys have 80 years of collective experience and are proud to represent clients throughout our communities.
-From Monmouth County to Somerset County, we have eight offices throughout the state to serve injured individuals in all 21 New Jersey counties.
+From Monmouth County to Somerset County, we have nine offices throughout the state to serve injured individuals in all 21 New Jersey counties.